Note: This is an excerpt of The Boundless, a novel.

 Then it stopped.

-Aaron lied on solid ground.
+Aaron lay on solid ground.
 He gingerly reached out a foot to gauge the solidity of the ground.
 There was nothing but empty space.
 Everything was black, save the stars.

 He fell again.